Behavioral Threat Assessment Procedures

 Wilkes University strives to maintain an environment that is safe from any kind of threats to the community.
 This requires a proactive community approach to behavioral threat assessment.
 If you feel that a member of the campus community (student, staff, or faculty) presents behavior or language that appears threatening to the health and safety of himself/herself or others, you should do the following:

-- If a threat is imminent, call 911 followed up by a call to Public Safety (ext.
-4999).
+- If a threat is imminent, call 911 followed up by a call to University Police (ext.

 - Example: You see a campus community member walking on the quadrangle with a weapon.

-- If you are uncertain about the immediacy of the threat, contact Public Safety.
+- If you are uncertain about the immediacy of the threat, contact University Police

 - Example: A campus community member tells you that he saw another campus community member with a weapon.